Featured Webinar: MISRA C++ 2023: Everything You Need to Know | Watch Now

 The biggest challenge with introducing static analysis is that a compilation of a large amount of code can produce a large number of warnings.

 That’s why your focus should be on getting your team as productive as possible when integrating static analysis into a project.
 This will prevent your team from being overwhelmed by the many static analysis warnings they will most likely have.
 Most developers don’t have the luxury of immediately fixing existing or legacy code.

 As your team becomes more proficient, you will be able to incorporate secondary goals such as improving overall quality and enforcing the organization’s coding standards.
-Developers can analyze results quickly and fix bugs efficiently as static analysis becomes a daily routine.
+Developers can analyze results quickly, deal with false positives, and fix bugs efficiently as static analysis becomes a daily routine.
 They will also be able to deal with false positives.

 Frequently Asked Questions

 Elevate your software testing with Parasoft solutions.